Location: Beijing, China

 Dates: May 25 - June 7, 2014, and Spring Term B (Typically 4-5 Friday evenings)*

 Description:This program provides students with a first-hand look at the business environment of the People’s Republic of China.
 It is created as a partnership between a partner business school in Beijing, the Carlson School, and a corporate partner.

-The project will focus on a product line marketing strategy for a Minnesota based consumer goods firm.
-For more iinformation on the corporate sponsor and project topic contact Jennifer Hawkins at the Carlson Global Institute, 612-624-4334.
+The project will be focused on a market entry analysis for a Minnesota based food company.
+For more information on the corporate sponsor and project topic contact Jennifer Hawkins at the Carlson Global Institute, 612-624-4334.

 *Students may also be requested to present their findings to the leaders from the corporate client shortly after their return to Minnesota.

 The program is open to Carlson students in good academic standing, with a minimum GPA of 3.0 at the time of application.
 The application process is competitive, and space is limited.
 Meeting the minimum requirements does not guarantee acceptance.

 Beijing is the capital of the People's Republic of China and the country's second-largest city.
 A center of culture, arts, and history, the city hosted the 2008 Olympic Games.
 Beijing juxtaposes ancient sites with the newest trends in development.